vovaberdi/courseApp/README.md

 App Name: Certified Heights
 Description:
 Certified Heights is a comprehensive full-stack application designed to facilitate certified work at heights by providing certified training to users.
 The app combines Node.js, Express, and MySQL on the backend, and React on the frontend to create a seamless user experience.
-Its main functionalities include user data storage with digital signatures and automated PDF certificate generation.
+Its main functionalities include user data storage with digital signatures, automated PDF certificate generation, and automatic certification delivery via email.

 Key Features:
 Certified Work at Heights Training: Certified Heights offers a structured training program for users seeking to work at heights safely and efficiently.
 The app ensures that all users receive proper certification for their tasks.